Arinpe/JsLibrary/README.md

 ## Description: Library Javacript

-A simple vanila Javascript, HTML, and CSS3, project .This project has the following features:
+A simple Javascript, HTML, and CSS3, project .This project has the following features:

 - Users can add the books title